-The recent, worst floods on record in Kasese occurred on Labour Day causing utter devastation and massive loss of life loss of lives, livelihoods, property including crops and infrastructural damage.
-According to the Uganda Red Cross, the floods destroyed over 1000 houses, affecting almost 25, 445 people and left about 8 people dead in different villages.
+The recent worst floods on record in Kasese occurred on Labor Day, causing utter devastation and massive loss of life, livelihoods, and property, including crops and infrastructural damage.
+According to the Uganda Red Cross, the floods destroyed over 1,000 houses, affecting almost 25, 445 people and leaving 8 people dead in different villages.

-The impact was greater involving closure of Kilembe Hospital, destruction of homesteads, roads, bridges, thousands of acres of food and cash crops, as well as business.
-In addition to destroying hundreds of latrines, the floods also destroyed the water supply systems delivering water to Kasese Municipality and washed away the gravity flow scheme that supplies to the various areas in the district.
+Official detailed results from the tentative rapid assessment by the Kasese District Disaster management team are available on the Kasese District website.
+Thousands of people’s health and lives are at risk with a high threat of water-borne disease outbreaks, compounded by immense damage to Kilembe Mines Hospital (the only hospital in Busongoro County), and destruction of homesteads, roads, bridges, businesses, and acres of food and cash crops.
+In addition to destroying hundreds of latrines, the floods also destroyed the water supply systems to Kasese Municipality and washed away the gravity flow scheme that supplies water to the various areas in the district.

-• Radio mobilization and sensitization on water, sanitation & hygiene practices.
+• Radio mobilization and sensitization on water, sanitation, and hygiene practices.

 • Provision of sanitary kits and menstrual hygiene education.

-• Medical camps to offer assorted medicines & supplies (oral antibiotics, disinfectants, pain killers, oral rehydration salts).
+• Medical camps need assorted medicine & supplies (oral antibiotics, disinfectants, pain killers, oral rehydration salts).

 • Construction of the destroyed classrooms and latrines in schools.